Duduosun/orevan_cucumber_selenium_java/SeleniumGrid.md

 *Selenium Node

 ***PLEASE NOTE*** Selenium Grid creates all the Json configuration so please DO NOT manually create the extra Json files.
+TYPE SUDO FOR ANY CHANGES TO SELENIUM HUB IN TERMINAL

 **Selenium-HUB**
 Remote Desktop to Selenium Hub